Qiskit/qiskit-serverless/docs/index.rst

 .. code-block:: python
    :caption: in jupyter notebook

-   from quantum_serverless import QuantumServerless, GatewayProvider, NestedProgram
+   from quantum_serverless import QuantumServerless, GatewayProvider, QuantumFunction

    provider = GatewayProvider(
        username="user", # this username has already been defined in local docker setup and does not need to be changed